YifanShenSZ/Torch-Chemistry/intcoord.md

 * out of plane angle

 ## Why internal coordinate
-Cartesian coordinate is a convenient but inappropriate representation for molecular properties, since they are invariant under translation and rotation.
+Cartesian coordinate is a convenient but inappropriate representation for molecular properties, who are invariant under translation and rotation.
 As a result, internal coordinate is adopted to remove the redundancy

 ## Usage
 `IntCoordSet` is the engine class.
 An instance can be constructed by `IntCoordSet(format, file)`, where `file` is an input file defining the internal coordinates whose format is specified by `format`